sesp13/Cursos/NodeJS/07-restserver/README.md

 # Rest Server Node

-Una REST Server creado con node mostrando sus fundamentos, usos y potencial
+A REST Server created with node showing up it's fundaments, common uses and potential

-Para ejecutar este proyecto
+To run this project
-1. Reconstruir los módulos de node
+1. Reinstall node_modules with npm i command
-2. Crear el archivo .env para el manejo de las variables de entorno
+2. Create .env file for enviroment variables, you can use example.env to know wich variables you must put on your application